I’ve just packed everything I own into a backpack for my move abroad.

-The first step is to come to terms with the fact that you’re going to have to dump a bunch of your stuff.
+The first step is to come to terms with the fact that you’re going to have to throw away/leave behind a bunch of your stuff.

 I’m sorry, this is just the way it is.
 It’s unavoidable.
 Unless you are one of those rare few who owns barely anything, then you’re going to have to be brutal.

 Spread out all your goods, then pack only the items you use regularly.
 Books are a definite no-no as they will immediately take up both weight and space in your bag – instead, invest in an e-reader.
-I use the Amazon Kindle, which I absolutely love!
+I use the Amazon Kindle.

 2. Compact every item to a miniscule size